Health, Disease, Safety, Environmetal Health Information and Advice for the General Public and Important Notices

 Weekly U.S. Influenza Surveillance Report - 2018-2019 Influenza Season Week 1 ending January 5, 2019.
 (CDC)

 Vaccine Safety - Guillain-Barré Syndrome "Guillain-Barré syndrome (GBS) is a rare disorder where the body's immune system damages nerve cells, causing muscle weakness and sometimes paralysis.
 While its cause is not fully understood, the syndrome often follows infection with a virus or bacteria.
 In the United States, an estimated 3,000 to 6,000 people develop GBS each year.
 Most people recover fully from GBS, but some have permanent nerve damage.
 There have been several studies of the risk of GBS after flu vaccine and CDC monitors for GBS during each flu season.
 The data on an association between seasonal influenza vaccine and GBS have been variable from season-to-season.
 When there has been an increased risk, it has consistently been in the range of 1-2 additional GBS cases per million flu vaccine doses administered."
+"Studies suggest that it is more likely that a person will get GBS after getting the flu than after vaccination.
+It is important to keep in mind that severe illness and death are associated with flu, and getting vaccinated is the best way to prevent flu infection and its complications." - (CDC)

-If you use a wood stove or fireplace in your home, there are steps you can take to reduce the health risks for you, your family, and neighbours.
-Wood smoke and indoor air Wood smoke can get into your home: when you open the stove to add or stoke the firewood through leaks and cracks in faulty or poorly-maintained stoves from other nearby homes with wood-burning stoves The main pollutants in wood smoke that cause health concerns are:
+AVOID WOOD SMOKE - If you use a wood stove or fireplace in your home, there are steps you can take to reduce the health risks for you, your family, and neighbours.
+Wood smoke and indoor air

 - Particulate matter: This is the term for solid or liquid particles found in the air, which help create smog.
 They can be very small and can travel deep into your lungs, causing breathing and heart problems.